 - Training for parents leaders

-Adult education programs provide parents and caregivers with skills to improve their lives.
+Adult education programs and social services provide parents and caregivers with skills and resources to improve their lives.

 Each school has a lead Community-Based Organization (CBO) partner that coordinates and delivers services.
 Every school also has a Community School Director, who is a CBO employee.